 Before adding a new block to the chain, miners carefully check the information using their combined computing power.
 The continuous addition of new blocks to the pre-existing ones creates an unbroken chain of blocks, hence the term “blockchain”.

 Once these blocks store data, it becomes immutable; it cannot be retroactively altered, denied, or destroyed.
 This inherent feature ensures the integrity and transparency of the information contained within the blockchain.

-Such public blockchains are truly decentralized, inviting anyone to participate without restrictions.
-Every transaction is visible, and the consensus process is inclusive.
-A global network of nodes (computers) typically maintains and validates transactions on the blockchain.
+Public blockchains are truly decentralized, inviting unrestricted participation from anyone.
+Every transaction is visible, and the consensus process is inclusive, typically maintained and validated by a global network of nodes (computers).

-- Transparency: Public blockchains are transparent platforms where all transactions and records are visible to anyone.
-This openness prevents fraudulent activities, as we can quickly identify and trace any discrepancies.
+- Transparency: Public blockchains are transparent platforms where all transactions and records are visible to anyone, preventing fraudulent activities by quickly identifying and tracing any discrepancies.

 - Permissionless Access: There’s no gatekeeper in a public blockchain.
 Anyone can join, create a digital wallet, and engage in transactions or consensus processes without seeking permission.

 - Decentralization: No central authority controls public blockchains.
 Nodes (computers) from all over the world, numbering in the thousands and millions, determine their operations through consensus, ensuring they remain distributed and fully decentralized.

 - Censorship Resistance: Data on public blockchains remains free from censorship by any individual, organization, or government, empowering users to operate without external control.

 - Global Availability: The decentralized nature of public blockchains makes them a universal infrastructure.
 They provide a foundation for DApps, smart contracts, and other applications, allowing developers worldwide to build upon them.